 But they are no doubt best known for their internationally acclaimed on-screen performance in the Eddie Murphy/Nick Nolte Paramount Pictures blockbuster, "48 HRS."
 Their performance of several original songs lit up the film, most notably the song destined to become a classic: "The Boys Are Back In Town."

 In the mid-90s, the band reduced their performing schedule, but continued to place songs on soundtrack albums for major Hollywood studios including Paramount, Tri-Star, Disney, and Columbia Pictures.
 They also contributed their musical talent to a series of national television commercials for Anheuser Busch, Electronic Arts, and the NBA.

 The Boys also collaborated with singer/songwriter Brian O'Neal for an on-screen performance in the critically acclaimed Denzel Washington/Jennifer Beales Tri-Star film, "Devil In A Blue Dress."

-The majority of The BusBoys' new projects are being distributed digitally, making for easy, minimum wage access to the band.
-You can find the new singles, classic catalogue material and alternate, never before released selections of BusBoys music at the bands ever growing website, www.busboys.com.
+The BusBoys continue to increase their digital footprint, making for easy, minimum wage access to the band.
+You can find the new singles, classic catalogue material and alternate, never before released selections of BusBoys music at this ever growing website, www.busboys.com.

-The best news of all is this band, which has been called "the most exciting act in rock and roll," continues to perform their unique, high energy American roots, rock and soul live.
-If youre going to a BusBoys show be advised: put on your dancing shoes and get ready for the all world, big school, butt bumpin, rock & roll, rhythm and blues of Brian O'Neal and The BusBoys - - spread the word: BACK!!
+The best news of all is this band, which has been called "the most exciting act in rock and roll," will soon be performing live.
+Put on your dancing shoes and get ready for the mad rise, all world, big school, butt bumpin’, rock & roll, rhythm and blues of Brian O'Neal and The BusBoys - - spread the word: THE BOYS ARE BACK!!